WrathChaos/react-native-dynamic-search-bar/README.md

 # Version 2.0 🥳

-Version 2.0 is here :O
+Version 2.0 is here 🥳

 - Completely re-written from scratch 💪
 - Much better coding for maintenance and less dependency